curl/everything-curl/usingcurl-returns.md

 ## Error message

-When curl exists with a non-zero return code, it will also output an error message (unless `--silent` is used).
-That error message may add some additional info or circumstance to the error code itself so the same error code can get different error messages.
+When curl exits with a non-zero code, it will also output an error message (unless `--silent` is used).
+That error message may add some additional info or circumstance to the exit status number itself so the same error number can get different error messages.